Legal Team Representing More Than 400 People Struck Down By Illness At Luxury Hotel

 Lawyers fear a new illness outbreak at a luxury Cape Verde resort, where more than 400 holidaymakers have previously fallen ill.

-An admin assistant from Chesterfield and an NHS service co-ordinator from Bradford, are among many of the further British tourists to have been struck down with gastric illness during, or shortly after, a holiday at the five-star Hotel Riu Palace Santa Maria.
+An admin assistant from Chesterfield diagnosed with salmonella is among many of the further British tourists to have been struck down with gastric illness during, or shortly after, a holiday at the five-star Hotel Riu Palace Santa Maria.

 Increasing number of people instruct international serious injury experts

-They booked their trips through tour operator, TUI UK Limited, and are among an increasing number of people to have already instructed expert international serious injury lawyers at Irwin Mitchell this year alone, to investigate their illness.
+She booked her trip through tour operator, TUI UK Limited, and is among an increasing number of people to have already instructed expert international serious injury lawyers at Irwin Mitchell this year alone, to investigate their illness.

 The legal experts are representing more than 1,400 holidaymakers who have fallen ill at various hotels in Cape Verde now for the fourth year running since 2022.
 Irwin Mitchell represents a total of 412 holidaymakers who have suffered illness linked to Hotel Riu Palace Santa Maria.
 That figure includes eight in 2025 as well as 302 in 2022, 28 in 2023 and 74 in 2024.